 Prior to this, Charles spent nearly 20 years setting up and running major business change programmes.

 A Partner in the Clients Department, Lynn has been with Baillie Gifford for 27 years and has had the privilege of working with a number of UK institutional clients since the inception of their relationship with Baillie Gifford.

 She graduated BA in Business Studies from Napier University, Edinburgh in 1991 and MSc in Investment Analysis from Stirling University in 1996.
 Her current responsibilities include chairing the UK Clients Group and the firm's Diversity & Inclusion Group, and she is a member of the Investment Management Group, Staff Committee and Remuneration Committee.

 Lynn has been actively involved in the recent launch of Baillie Gifford's equal parental leave policy and is an advocate of equality and diversity across the firm.

 Robin Ellison is a Partner at Pinsent Masons.
 He is a Director of the boards of a number of companies and is a Trustee of several pension funds, both as independent Trustee and as Chairman.
 He also practices as a Commercial Mediator.

 He is a member of the CBI (Confederation of British Industry) Pensions Panel.
 He was a Founder of the Association of Pensions Lawyers, being awarded its Wallace Prize in 1995.
 In 1997 he was elected the first solicitor Honorary Fellow of the Pensions Management Institute.
 He is the author of numerous books on pensions and is editor of Pensions Benefits Law Reports.

-Malcolm McLean is currently a Senior Consultant with pension consultants and actuaries Barnett Waddingham.
+Malcolm McLean is currently a Consultant with pension consultants and actuaries Barnett Waddingham.

 He was previously for many years Chief Executive of The Pensions Advisory Service (TPAS), in which capacity he built up a reputation as one of the country's leading experts on pensions across the board.